equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 So that I comply with strict security policy of my company I've ended up actually connecting from koding.com VM via encrypted ssh key to external VM (AWS EC2 micro instance) where I had the code & ssh keys to connect to other servers and so on.
-From here I was doing all the magic, developing code, running tests, scheduling deployment, ssh to other servers when stuff went down.
+From there I was doing all the magic, developing code, running tests, scheduling deployment, ssh to other servers when stuff went down.

 ## SSH for hard-core linux/vim/emacs audience